marinusdebeer/Zen-Zone-Website/README.md

-Give all titles on home page a purple underline in the navbar underline the navigation based on where they are on the page Blogs remove readmore button
+Give all titles on home page a purple underline in the navbar underline the navigation based on where they are on the page Blogs remove readmore button the mascot can give helpful hints now and then